pwnall/rtunnel/README.markdown

 **Why not just use ssh -R?**

-The same thing can be achieved with ssh -R, why not just use it?
+The same thing can be achieved with ssh -R, so why not just use it?
 A lot of ssh servers don't have the GatewayPorts sshd option set up to allow you to reverse tunnel.
 If you are not in control of the server and it is not setup correctly then you are SOL.
-RTunnel does not require you are in control of the server.  ssh -R has other annoyances.
-When your connection drops and you try to re-initiate the reverse tunnel sometimes you get an address already in use error because the old tunnel process is still laying around.
-This requires you to kill the existing sshd process.
+RTunnel does not require you are in control of the server.  ssh -R also has other annoyances.
+When your connection drops and you try to re-initiate the reverse tunnel sometimes you get an 'address already in use error' because the old tunnel process is still laying around.
+This may require you to kill the existing sshd process.
 RTunnel does not have this problem.